dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

   `}'
 ```

 This is a simple feature, but with very low impact.
-It only allows you to omit a singl eprivate name for an extension that is only used in a single library.
+It only allows you to omit a single private name for an extension that is only used in a single library.
 Unless there is a documented demand for this feature, it doesn't seem worth the effort.

 ### Explicitly Specify Related Declarations